Extensions of Time

 (K) A statement of any additional information that might assist the Justice mediator.

-(6) If completion of mediation does not result in disposition of the appeal, the Court will immediately notify the parties and the superior court that suspension of rules 8.121, 8.124 and 8.216 of the California Rules of Court is terminated.
-The parties must comply with the requirements of rules 8.121, 8.124 and 8.216 of the California Rules of Court as if the notice of appeal was filed on the date specified in that notice.
+(6) If completion of mediation does not result in disposition of the appeal, the Court will immediately notify the parties and the superior court in writing or by e-mail that suspension of rules 8.121, 8.124, and 8.216 of the California Rules of Court is terminated.
+The parties must comply with the requirements of rules 8.121, 8.124, and 8.216 as if the notice of appeal had been filed on the date specified in the Court’s notice.

 (d) Confidentiality: Except as otherwise required by law, information disclosed to the Justice mediator, the parties, counsel, or any other participant in the mediation, or in the Mediation Statement, is confidential and must not be disclosed to anyone not participating in the program.
 The parties are required to sign a confidentiality agreement in a form designated by the Court.

-(e) Sanctions: Monetary sanctions may be imposed following a noticed motion by a party seeking sanctions for failure to comply with the rules or on the Court's own motion.
+(e) Sanctions: Monetary sanctions may be imposed following an electronically filed noticed motion by a party seeking sanctions for failure to comply with the rules or on the Court’s own motion.
+Any date selected for a motion for sanctions must be cleared in advance with the Court’s Mediation Coordinator at 5DC_Mediation@jud.ca.gov.

-(f) Disqualification of mediator justice: Any justice who participates in a mediation shall not thereafter participate in the consideration or disposition of the appeal on its merits.
+(f) Disqualification of Justice Mediator: Any Justice who participates in a mediation shall not thereafter participate in the consideration or disposition of the appeal on its merits.

 (a) [Information Sheet] All petitions for extraordinary writs, other than habeas corpus, shall be accompanied by a properly completed face sheet, the Appellate Court Writ Petition Information Sheet.
 This form is available from the clerk of the court and on the Court’s website.